-- 200 10% of the cases had a single aerosol layer present, with two (30 %), three (29 %) or even more simultaneous layers (31 %).
+ers (Fig. 2).
+Indeed, as observed in the dataset, frequent multiple aerosol particle layer structures were present most of the time, with single layers mostly occurring during December and January.
+In fact, only 10 % of the cases had a single aerosol layer present, with two (30 %), three (29 %), or even more simultaneous layers (31 %).
 The multiple aerosol particle layers result from gravitational waves generated by the sea breeze passing over the mountains, stratifying the atmosphere over the measurement site.
-The gaps in the dataset during May to August and between September and November were due to instrumental malfunction, mainly failure of the cooling unit of the system while performing under such demanding conditions where maximum ambient temperatures up to 51 °C were measured. - 205 Geometrical features of the aerosol particle layers are further characterized by frequency distributions (Fig. 3).
-Up to 61 % of the layers identified were located below 2.5 km in altitude, with few layers reaching as high as 11 km.
-The geometrical depth of the layers varied from a few hundred metres to several kilometres throughout the period.
-Most commonly (58 % of the cases) the geometrical depth varied between 0.4 and 0.8 m.
+The gaps in the dataset during May to August and between September and November were due to instrumental malfunction, mainly failure of the cooling unit of the system while performing under such demanding conditions where maximum ambient temperatures up to 51 °C were measured.

+Geometrical features of the aerosol particle layers are further characterized by frequency distributions (Fig. 3).
+Up to 61% of the layers identified were located below 2.5 km in altitude, with a few layers reaching as high as 11 km.
+The geometrical depths of the layers varied from a few hundred metres to several kilometres throughout the period.
+Most commonly (58% of the cases) the geometrical depth varied between 0.4 and 0.8 m.

-In order to define the geometrical boundaries of the aerosol particle layers in the free-troposphere (FT) and the planetary boundary layer (BL), we determined the top height of BL using the methodology described at Baars et al. (2008).
-The night-time BL over the measurement site ranged between 0.35 and 1.2 km while the mean top of the mixed layer height during daytime was at 2.0 ± 0.3 km (not shown here).
+In order to define the geometrical boundaries of the aerosol particle layers in the free troposphere (FT) and the planetary boundary layer (BL), we determined the top height of the BL using the methodology described in Baars et al. (2008).
+The night-time BL over the measurement site ranged between 0.35 and 1.2 km, while the mean top of the mixed layer height during daytime was at 2.0 ± 0.3 km (not shown here).
 It should be noted that the observed night-time lidar BL height is expected to depict, apart from any mechanically driven layer during the stable and transition periods, the top of the residual layer from the previous day.
-The, rather low in altitude, daytime BL is suppressed by several limiting factors; 1) the frequent high pressure particle layers were observed and 286 BL layers.
-To have a better insight of the time variation of the aerosol particle layers, Figure 4 presents the monthly geometrical and aerosol optical depth characteristics of aerosol layers located at the BL and FT.
-Figure 4a corresponds to the centre of mass of the detected aerosol layers at the BL (red) and FT (green).
-While there is a very
+The rather low in altitude, daytime BL is suppressed by several limiting